jtgry/lakemartinchiro/site/content/_index.md

 type: page
 blocks:
 - template: block-steps
-  heading: Welcome To Lake Martin Chiropractic
+  heading: Welcome to Lake Martin Chiropractic Health Center
-  content: At Lake Martin Chiropractic we know that patient relationships are important.
+  content: 'At Lake Martin Chiropractic we know that patient relationships are important.
+    Our staff always puts the needs and wellbeing of our patients first.
+We strive to offer affordable healthcare, and to serve the needs of patients so they can enjoy life without restrictions. '
   items:
   - template: block-item
     name: Lake Martin Chiro